 Mentorship

 Faculty are highly involved in all aspects of the program.
-Our division faculty includes recognized experts in pediatric cardiac anesthesiology, pain management, and patient simulation education.
+Our division faculty include recognized experts in pediatric cardiac anesthesiology, pain management, and patient simulation education.
 Fellows are paired with a faculty mentor within the first two months of fellowship to assist with career guidance and matriculation through the program.

 Educational Experience